ProdigyReloaded/ProdigyReloaded.github.io/_pages/project.md

 Some months later the project resumed and some further progress was made by simply fuzzing the client with responses of various sizes, ultimately narrowing on a number of login responses that allowed the client to continue.
 A greater breakthrough was made when Phil was furnished a number of documents, including the Prodigy "Application Developers Reference Manual" (ADRM).
 While not a document with deep technical specifications, it included an instructive example of a TBOL debugging session complete with source, and a disassembly of the corresponding binary.
 It was this that convinced Phil to redouble efforts to extract virtual machine's instruction set from the patent source and build a disassembler.

-A second [blog post](https://www.vintagecomputing.com/index.php/archives/3064/reverse-engineering-prodigy-part-2) was published, detailing the construction of such a disassembler, and the use of it to further determine the client reqeust and response format for various services.
+A second [blog post](https://www.vintagecomputing.com/index.php/archives/3064/reverse-engineering-prodigy-part-2) was published, detailing the construction of such a disassembler, and the use of it to further determine the client request and response format for various services.

 # Rapid Progress
 With a disassembler constructed, Phil continued to build a mock server operating with a similar configuration grammar that Prodigy's own mock server utilized, as described in the ADRM.
-More TBOL binaries were disassmbled, more functionality understood, and yet more questions raised.
+More TBOL binaries were disassembled, more functionality understood, and yet more questions raised.

 Given that it seemed likely some part of the service could be revived, it was decided to exhibit the project at whatever state it might be in at the Vintage Computer Festival West in August 2022.
 As a result, the mock server was entirely rewritten with a real database backend, and then began work to replicate content.